Is St. Louis, Missouri, a Good Place to Retire?

 Historic suburb with a flourishing artistic community.

-Medical access: Easy access to excellent healthcare, including 40 hospitals in a 20-mile radius.
+Medical access: Easy access to excellent healthcare, including 24 hospitals within 10 miles of the suburb.

-- Only 13 miles from downtown, Webster Groves offers easy access to urban opportunities.
+- Only 13 miles from downtown, offering easy access to urban opportunities.

-- There is plenty of nature to explore, including the 38-acre Blackburn Park, complete with a bird sanctuary and tennis courts.
+- Plenty of nature to explore, including the 36-acre Blackburn Park, complete with a bird sanctuary and tennis courts.

 - Century-old homes and architectural styles provide an authentic backdrop for restaurants and cute boutiques.